 In order to maintain the architectural structure of the shoulder hedge, we keep the garden’s F. sylvatica pruned to 15-20 ft. tall and tightly sheered into shape.
 European beech is one of the deciduous tree components of Lurie Garden’s shoulder hedge.

 European beech is native to mainland Europe from southern Sweden to northern Sicily, west through France, and east to northwest Turkey.
-The species is highly valued as an ornamental specimen in North America for its smooth, crisp spring and summer leaf texture, yellow and copper fall colors, and its characteristics marcescence habit during winter.
+The species is highly valued as an ornamental specimen in North America for its smooth, crisp spring and summer leaf texture, yellow and copper fall colors, and its characteristic marcescence habit during winter.
 Marcescence is a habit of certain trees to hold leaves during the winter, only dropping them in the spring.
 Leaves of F. sylvatica are alternate, simple with entire margins.

 |Botanical Name||Fagus sylvatica|